-In 2015 BMM submitted a Basic Assessment for prospecting on Big Syncline on the set-aside property Aggenys 56 Ptn 1 and this was approved by DMR.
+In 2015 BMM submitted a Basic Assessment for prospecting on Big Syncline on the set-aside property Aggeneys 56 Ptn 1 and this was approved by DMR.
 In 2017 BMM adjusted the exploration plan and expanded its activities and resubmitted the Big Syncline Basic Assessment and DMR granted EA.
 DMR did not require an offset to be calculated or for the existing BOA to be amended as part of the conditions of approval.
+During this EA process, all documents were submitted to all authorities, including DENC, for their review, comments and inputs.
+However, no commens, inputs or recommendations was made by DENC to the EAP and BMM during this process.

-DMR did not include specific requirements for augmentation of the original offset agreement or how this should be undertaken in the EA for Gams S & E. The EA simply stated that a biodiversity specialist must be appointed to develop and spatially design a biodiversity offset and areas with habitat having a high concentration of fauna and flora must be avoided.
-Endemic Vision however advised BMM they needed to undertake a recalculation to include the impacts of Big Syncline in the BOA offset calculations.
-Specialist biodiversity consultants (Botha & Desmet) subsequently undertook a further offset recalculation for the Big Syncline prospecting activities.
-IR was not able to verify the inclusion of these offset recalculations as part of the BAR submissions during the audit although IR did review the Big Syncline offset recalculation report.
+During the recalculation of the Gamsberg SE Biodiversity Offset Recalculation EndemicVision advised BMM they needed to undertake a recalculation to include the impacts of Big Syncline in the BOA offset calculations as this was not included in the 2015 and 2017 BAR applications for which EAs was granted.
+Specialist biodiversity consultants (Botha & Desmet) were requested to update the Gamsberg SE Offset recalculation to include offset calculation for impacts on biodiversity related to exploration activities that had been approved without the inclusion of provision for offset.
+Botha & Desmet subsequently undertook a further offset recalculation for the Big Syncline prospecting activities.
+IR reviewed the Big Syncline offset recalculation report.
+The Biodiversity Offset Recalcualtion Report (including both Big Syncline and Gamsberg SE) was submitted to DENC by BMM.

 The areas of intact habitat of the Four Recognised Vegetation Types required to be secured by BMM (Clause 6.3) had taken into consideration of the explorations impacts on these Recognised Vegetation Types.
 The areas that BMM was required to secure therefore needed to be revised following the offset recalculations undertaken by Botha and Desmet and the BOA amended accordingly.
-IR noted BMM was in the process of adjusting the areas required to be secured during the audit but this activity was beyond the scope of the First IA.
+IR noted BMM was in the process of adjusting the areas required to be secured during the Initial IA but this activity was beyond the scope of the Initial IA.